-Powassan virus can infect the central nervous system and cause meningitis or encephalitis.
+Powassan virus can infect the central nervous system and cause meningitis, inflammation of the membranes around the brain and spinal cord, or encephalitis, inflammation of the brain.
 Even after recovering from a Powassan virus infection, many people may have permanent neurological symptoms.
 In a smaller number of cases, Powassan virus can be fatal.

 A Powassan virus infection can only be diagnosed through laboratory testing.
-Commercial and hospital laboratories cannot test for this disease, but under certain circumstances testing is available through the Vermont Department of Health and CDC.
+Commercial and hospital laboratory testing is not widely available for this disease, but under certain circumstances testing is available through the Vermont Department of Health and CDC.

 People get infected with Powassan virus following the bite of an infected tick.
 Three types of ticks have been shown to carry Powassan virus: the squirrel tick (Ixodes marxi), the woodchuck tick (Ixodes cookei) and the blacklegged tick (Ixodes scapularis).

 Vermont is home to all three species of ticks, but squirrel and woodchuck ticks rarely bite humans.
-The blacklegged tick will bite humans and is the same tick responsible for transmitting Lyme disease, anaplasmosis, babesiosis and Borrelia miyamotoi disease.
+The blacklegged tick will bite humans and is the same tick responsible for transmitting Lyme disease, anaplasmosis, babesiosis and hard tick relapsing fever.

 Powassan virus can be transmitted more quickly than other tickborne diseases.
 One study has shown that blacklegged ticks transmitted Powassan virus to mice in as little as 15 minutes.